R4 Zoning NYC Building Case Study

 What does R4 Zoning Mean?
 The following is a case study of a project we are working on for a small residential development in an NYC R4 Zoning district.
-This Article will be updated as the project develops.
+This article will be updated as the project develops.
 What is R4 Zoning?
 R4 Zoning in NYC means a Residential 4 Zoning District in New York City.
-This is a residential building for multifamily use and attached 2 family houses.
+This case study is of a small residential building for multifamily use and attached 2 family houses.

 R4 Zoning NYC

 R4 zoning is a residential zoning district in NYC.
 It allows all types of residential uses including multifamily residential, single family houses and 2 family houses.
 Certain community facility uses are also allowed but we will not be addressing those uses in this article.
 Residential R4 buildings are usually small.
 The maximum building height is 35 feet.
 The most common building types you see in R4 are attached 1 and 2 family row houses also known as townhouses.
 These are houses that are attached to each other and share a wall.
-You are not allowed to build attached houses in an R4 district with more than 2 families in each house. you can also build single or two family detached houses.
+You can also build single or two family detached houses.
 A detached house is one with yards on all 4 sides that does not touch another house or property line.
 These are less common in R4 zoning.

 Residential Development Background

 We were now ready to develop the second property.
-The client wanted to build attached 3 family houses.
-This is not allowed in R4 zoning.
-The client did not want to build 2 family attached houses because he would not get as many units as he liked.
+The client wanted to build attached houses.
+This did not seem to make sense on the property for maximizing the allowable residential units.
 We proposed to do a small multi family building, and the client agreed.
 As I mentioned this is not usually the most common development for R4 zoning.
-Attached 1 and 2 family houses are far more common, but we are going with a multifamily apartment building option.
+Attached 1 and 2 family houses are far more common, but we are going with a multifamily apartment building in this option.

 R4 Zoning Analysis

 All developments start with a zoning analysis.
 The zoning analysis is an in depth look into the zoning regulations affecting the development.
 The zoning analysis will determine how many apartments we can develop on the site, how many square feet we can build, yard requirements, and all sorts of other details.
-We are going to keep it to the basics.
-In this post but there is a great deal of nuance and detail involved in zoning.
+We are going to keep it to the basics, in this post, but there is a great deal of nuance and detail involved in zoning.
 That’s why clients often hire us just to do a zoning analysis before starting a project.
 I recommend you always get your zoning analysis done by a licensed architect.
 Here is a post we wrote about Zoning Analysis.

 Development Rights & Floor Area Ratio – FAR